alerodang/Planetarium/README.md

 When executing the code you can move the spaceShip in two ways:

 ### Simple movement
-You can move the spaceship throw differents axis:
+You can move the spaceship throw different axis:
 + For Y axis use "w" and "s"
 + For X axis use "a" and "d"
 + For Z axis use "r" and "f"